skydread1/flybot.sg/README.md

 To run the uberjar
 ```
 OAUTH2="creds" \
+ADMIN_USER="user edn" \
 SYSTEM="{:http-port 8123, :db-uri \"datalevin/prod/flybotdb\", :oauth2-callback \"https://v2.flybot.sg/oauth/google/callback\"}" \
 java -jar target/flybot.sg-{version}-standalone.jar
 ```

+Note: the `ADMIN_USER` is only necessary if you are loading your initial-data to the db.

 ## CD

 ### Create a container image and push it to ECR